 career in which I will help make a positive difference in people's lives.

 career goals include professional licensure and a career in counseling.

 If so, a Master of

 Science in Clinical Mental Health Counseling may be the degree to help you

 succeed in your career.

 What is the Clinical Mental Health Counseling Career Outlook?

-Employment of mental health counselors is projected to grow 20 percent from 2014 to 2024, much faster than the average for all occupations.
-Employment of marriage and family therapists is projected to grow 15 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of mental health counselors is projected to grow 20 percent from 2016 to 2026, much faster than the average for all occupations.

 What Can I Do with This Degree?

 Students wishing to compete in the Southwest Florida job market with a clinical mental health counseling degree need to prepare a knowledge and skill set for work with diverse client, family and community populations in the areas of inpatient, residential, intensive outpatient and outpatient treatment for both mental health and substance issues separately or concurrently.
 A student also may find employment in career counseling and life coaching arenas, among other opportunities.